yenchic/Morse_Smale/README.md

 # Data Analysis using the Morse-Smale Complex
 - Paper reference: Chen, Yen-Chi, Christopher R. Genovese, and Larry Wasserman.
 "Statistical Inference using the Morse-Smale Complex." arXiv preprint arXiv:1506.08826 (2015).
-- `MSHD.R`: the main script for the method.
+- `MSHD.R`: The main script for the method.
-- `example.R`: an example (used in the paper) for applying MSHD.
+- `example.R`: An example (used in the paper) for applying MSHD.

 ## MSHD.R